 AION is looking to change the way blockchains connect with one another in the open and public blockchain world.
-The project’s focus has been in making their blockchain compatible with and act as a service for other blockchains to communicate with one another in one network.
+The project’s focus has been on making their blockchain compatible with and acts as a service for other blockchains to communicate with one another in one network.

 SIDENOTE.
 TCP/IP -Transmission Control Protocol / Internet Protocol is the core messaging protocol that the internet uses.

 The TCP/IP’s concept took the form of the AION Transwarp Conduit technology (which is a reference to Star Trek) to be a “beam” cross-platform transaction through AION.

 AION Transwarp Conduit technology establishes that standard messaging protocol for data and state to be modified on the sending and receiving blockchain no matter where they are as long as they’re using AION technology.

 In short, you could make a transaction from Bitcoin directly to Ethereum if they would have integrated AION.